anshusinha26/Data-Science-Machine-Learning-Deep-Learning-and-AI/README.md

 To run the notebook, you will need Jupyter Notebook installed.
 You can open the notebook in Jupyter and execute the code cells sequentially.

 Make sure to have the Social_Network_Ads.csv file in the same directory as the notebook or provide the correct path to the dataset file in the code.

+## 🔹 Grid Search

+This Jupyter Notebook demonstrates the implementation of Grid Search, a technique used to find the best combination of hyperparameters for a machine learning model.
+In this example, we use the Support Vector Machine (SVM) algorithm with an RBF kernel to classify the Social Network Ads dataset.

+### Importing the libraries

+The necessary libraries, including numpy, matplotlib, and pandas, are imported at the beginning of the notebook.

+### Importing the dataset

+The Social Network Ads dataset is imported using pandas.
+The dataset is then divided into the feature matrix X and the target vector Y.

+### Splitting the dataset into the Training set and Test set

+The dataset is split into training and test sets using the train_test_split function from the sklearn.model_selection module.
+The training set consists of 75% of the data, while the remaining 25% is allocated to the test set.

+### Feature Scaling

+Feature scaling is performed using the StandardScaler class from the sklearn.preprocessing module.
+This step ensures that all features are on a similar scale, which is important for SVM algorithms.

+### Training the Kernel SVM model on the Training set

+The SVM model with an RBF kernel is instantiated and trained on the training set using the SVC class from the sklearn.svm module.

+### Making the Confusion Matrix

+The trained model is used to make predictions on the test set, and the confusion matrix and accuracy score are computed using functions from the sklearn.metrics module.

+### Applying k-Fold Cross Validation

+The k-Fold Cross Validation technique is applied to evaluate the model's performance.
+The cross_val_score function from the sklearn.model_selection module is used to calculate the accuracy scores for the model using 10-fold cross-validation.

+### Applying Grid Search to find the best model and the best parameters

+Grid Search is performed to find the best combination of hyperparameters for the SVM model.
+The GridSearchCV class from the sklearn.model_selection module is used, and a parameter grid is specified containing different values for the regularization parameter C, kernel types, and gamma values for the RBF kernel.
+The best accuracy score and corresponding best parameters are printed.

+### Visualizing the Training set and Test set results

+The results of the SVM model are visualized using matplotlib.
+Separate plots are created to show the decision boundaries on the training set and test set.
+The data points are color-coded based on their actual class, and the decision boundary is plotted.

+Note: This readme assumes that the dataset file 'Social_Network_Ads.csv' is present in the same directory as the notebook.
+Please make sure to adjust the file path if needed.